 Local keywords are no different from “regular” keywords — they just often include a location, and might include regional slang relevant to your business.

-Local relevance is exactly what it says on the tin: how relevant that site is locally.
-Your local newspaper probably isn’t in demand for back links (unless you live in a major city), but for local SEO, it totally is.
+Local relevance is exactly what it says on the tin: how relevant that site is local.
+Your local newspaper probably isn’t in demand for backlinks (unless you live in a major city), but for local SEO, it totally is.

 7. Let’s Talk About Local SEO and Directories